Beth Macy

 Beth Macy (born c.
-1964) is a Democratic candidate for the 6th Congressional District in Virginia.
-Macy, a journalist and non-fiction writer, is the author of five books including the four national bestsellers Factory Man (2014), Truevine (2016), Dopesick (2018) and Paper Girl (2025).
+1964) is an American journalist and non-fiction writer.
+She is the author of five books including the four national bestsellers Factory Man (2014), Truevine (2016), Dopesick (2018) and Paper Girl (2025).
+Macy is a Democratic candidate for Virginia's 6th congressional district in 2026.

 Early life

 The daughter of a factory worker, Sarah Macy Slack, and a housepainter father, Macy grew up in Urbana, Ohio.
 She was the first in her family to attend college, receiving a bachelor's degree in journalism from Bowling Green State University in Bowling Green, Ohio, in 1986.
 In 1993, she earned a master's degree in creative writing from Hollins University in Hollins, Virginia.

 Career

-Macy was a reporter for The Roanoke Times in Roanoke, Virginia from 1989 to 2014.
+Macy was a reporter for The Roanoke Times in Roanoke, Virginia, from 1989 to 2014.
 She writes essays and op-eds, including for The New York Times, in addition to writing for magazines.
 In 2010, she was awarded the Nieman Fellowship for Journalism by Harvard University in Cambridge, Massachusetts.
-In 2023 she was named a Guggenheim Fellow for General Non-Fiction.
+In 2023, she was named a Guggenheim Fellow for General Non-Fiction.

 In June 2020, Macy was an executive producer and co-writer for an eight episode Hulu series based on her 2018 book, Dopesick: Dealers, Doctors and the Drug Company that Addicted America.
-Dopesick tells the story of America’s opioid crisis and the deadly role played by members of the Sackler family, former owners of Purdue Pharma.
+Dopesick tells the story of America's opioid crisis and the deadly role played by members of the Sackler family, the former owners of Purdue Pharma.
 The series was developed by Danny Strong and stars Michael Keaton.

-In 2020, Macy wrote a follow up to Dopesick titled Raising Lazarus: Hope, Justice, and the Future of America’s Overdose Crisis.
+In 2020, Macy wrote a follow up to Dopesick titled Raising Lazarus: Hope, Justice, and the Future of America's Overdose Crisis.
 It documents heroic efforts by grassroots activists and families to combat addiction and resistance to scientifically valid treatment methods.

-In her latest book, Paper Girl: A Memoir of Home and Family in a Fractured America, Macy returns to her hometown of Urbana, Ohio to document the changes there resulting from globalization, addiction, and a divided America.
+In her latest book, Paper Girl: A Memoir of Home and Family in a Fractured America, Macy returns to her hometown of Urbana, Ohio, to document the changes there resulting from globalization, addiction, and a divided America.